HanMingPsy/PsyLingLLM-R/README.md

 **PsyLingLLM** is an experimental toolkit for studying **human-like language processing** with Large Language Models (LLMs) in **R**.
 It provides functions to **design, execute, and analyze** psycholinguistic, psychological, and educational experiments using LLMs.

+---
 - v0.3 Update: **New Registry System**<br>
 The latest release introduces a comprehensive registry system that significantly streamlines model configuration and experimental setup.
-This architecture enhances reproducibility while maintaining flexibility across diverse LLM providers.
+This architecture enhances reproducibility while maintaining flexibility across diverse LLM providers.<br>

     **YAML-Based Configuration Registry**<br>
     Structured Experiment Definitions: All model API parameters and interface specifications stored in standardized YAML format
     Version-Controlled Setups: Enable exact experiment replication through committed registry files